robcarver17/skipperman/docs/view_individual_volunteer_help.md

 A list of connected sailors is shown.
 Click on the appropriate button to delete a connection, or choose sailors to connect to the volunteer.
 Sailors with similar surnames are shown first in the list; other sailors are shown in alphabetical order.

-Note that connections are also created when sailors are registered for training events.
+Note that connections are also automatically created when sailors are registered for training events.
 Sometimes this connection doesn't make sense, for example if another adult is looking after a cadet just for that one event.
 You can remove those connections here.